xonsh/xonsh/docs/index.rst

         "Break out of your shell",
         "The only shell that is also a shell",
         "All that is and all that shell be",
-        "It cannot be that hard...",
+        "It cannot be that hard",
         "Pass the xonsh, Piggy",
         "Piggy glanced nervously into hell and cradled the xonsh", "The xonsh is a symbol",